 2. Make sure that your policies are up-to-date and robust.
 You must have a ‘how to’ practical guide on managing absenteeism.
 A step-by-step guide will pull you through situations like these.
 Make sure they’re completely transparent and that staff and colleagues understand the procedures you’ve set down.

 3. Follow the policy!
 You’ve gone to the trouble of putting together formal policies, so make sure you follow them.
 This will involve keeping good records of absenteeism, a vital resource for spotting patterns of absenteeism or if the problem goes to a tribunal.
 You’ll also need to maintain communication during the time your employee is off, talking to them regularly and staying involved with their progress.

 4. Train your managers on following your policies.
 It’s your very best plan to keep the company running smoothly.
 You can find out about our relevant training at https://parkcity.co.uk/training-and-development, or contact us to discuss the challenges you’re facing.

 Now we’ve dealt with Angela let’s focus on building Attendance!

 Building Trust.
-Let's ditch the Carrot and Stick!
-This starts with clean open and honest communication, delivering on your promises and if you fall short being honest, giving feedback in a way that encourages competence builds self responsibility and assessment.
+Let’s ditch the Carrot and Stick!
+This starts with clean open and honest communication, delivering on your promises and if you fall short being honest, giving feedback in a way that encourages competence and builds self-responsibility and assessment.
 Giving rewards and appreciation is the key to motivation.
 Purpose.
 Giving staff a purpose, what is the business purpose and their value.

 Well-being and Staff Development.
-Lest not be parents here but genuinely caring about our people, their well-being and developing them is key, if we do not develop them someone else will!
+Let’s not be parents here but genuinely caring about our people, and their well-being and developing them is key, if we do not develop them someone else will!

 Do you need help managing absenteeism?
-We offer HR expertise and a trusted confidante, ready to help save you time and stress, while focused on your commercials, reducing your Human resource costs.
+Park City offer HR expertise and a trusted confidante, ready to help save you time and stress, while focusing on your commercials, reducing your Human resource costs.
 Book a free consultation to discuss the HR challenges you’re facing.